Collen Maine: Support for Zuma and Dlamini-Zuma

 While Maine was Youth League president, he and the league under him became outspoken supporters of incumbent ANC president Jacob Zuma, then serving his second term as President of South Africa.
-For example, amid the Public Protector's investigation into allegations of state capture by Zuma's associates, Maine attended a "Hands Off Zuma" rally in Durban, where he urged veterans of the ANC's anti-apartheid armed wing, Umkhonto we Sizwe, to "bring your guns.
+For example, amid the Public Protector's investigation into allegations of state capture by Zuma's associates, Maine attended a "Hands Off Zuma" rally in Durban, where he urged veterans of the ANC's apartheid-era armed wing, Umkhonto we Sizwe, to "bring your guns.
 Now is the time to defend the revolution".
 Maine also publicly supported some of Zuma's left-wing populist policy proposals, particularly free higher education and an assault on so-called "white monopoly capital".
 Ahead of the ANC's 54th National Conference, which would elect Zuma's successor as ANC president, the Youth League endorsed Zuma's favoured candidate, Nkosazana Dlamina-Zuma.
 Maine personally was a strong supporter of Dlamini-Zuma.

 At the conference in December 2017, Dlamini-Zuma was beaten by Cyril Ramaphosa, who became national president in February 2018.
 Maine subsequently appeared to temper his pro-Zuma activism; he publicly pledged the league's loyalty to Ramaphosa as ANC president.
 In April 2018, the deputy secretary of the ANC Youth League, Thandi Moraka, told a gathering that Maine had approached Ramaphosa after the 54th National Conference to "apologise" on behalf of the Youth League for supporting Dlamini-Zuma.
 Moraka said of Maine that "he doesn't deserve to be called a comrade, because he is a sellout of note" and called for him to resign from the league.